cockpit-project/cockpituous/tasks/README.md

 # Deploying locally for development, integration tests

-For hacking on the webhook, task container, bots infrastructure,, or validating new container images, you can also run a [podman pod](http://docs.podman.io/en/latest/pod.html) locally with  RabbitMQ, webhook, minio S3, and tasks containers.
+For hacking on the webhook, task container, bots infrastructure, or validating new container images, you can also run a [podman pod](http://docs.podman.io/en/latest/pod.html) locally with  RabbitMQ, webhook, minio S3, and tasks containers.
 Without arguments this will run some purely local integration tests:

-    tasks/run-local.sh
+    pytest

-This will also generate the secrets in a temporary directory, unless they already exist in `tasks/credentials/`.
-By default this will use the [`ghcr.io/cockpit-project/tasks:latest`](https://ghcr.io/cockpit-project/tasks) container, but you can run a different tag by setting `$TASKS_TAG`.
+This will also generate the secrets in a temporary directory.
+By default this will use the [`ghcr.io/cockpit-project/tasks:latest`](https://ghcr.io/cockpit-project/tasks) container, but you can run a different image by setting `$TASKS_IMAGE`.

-You can also test the whole GitHub → webhook → tasks → GitHub status workflow on some cockpituous PR with specifying the PR number and a GitHub token:
+You can also test the whole GitHub → webhook → tasks → GitHub status workflow on some cockpituous PR with specifying the PR number, your GitHub token, and optionally a non-default repository for testing against a fork:

-    tasks/run-local.sh -p 123 -t ~/.config/cockpit-dev/github-token
+    pytest -vvsk test_real_pr --pr 123 --pr-repository yourfork/cockpituous --github-token=/home/user/.config/cockpit-dev/github-token

 This will run tests-scan/tests-trigger on the given PR and trigger an [unit-tests](../.cockpit-ci/run) test which simply does `make check`.

 You can get an interactive shell with

-    tasks/run-local.sh -i
+    pytest -sm shell

 to run things manually.
 For example, use `publish-queue` to inject a job into AMQP, or run `job-runner` or some bots command.